 - Can I speak to the doctor who ordered this procedure?

 - Is this procedure medically necessary at this time?

 - What are the risks and benefits of this procedure?

-- What are the risks and benefits to having no treatment at this time?
+- What risks and benefits are involved to having no treatment at this time?